Local structures on stratified spaces: Introduction

 In Corollary~\ref{classical-tangent}, we prove that the composite $\mfld_n \to \psh(\sD_n) \simeq \spaces_{/\sB\sO(n)}$ recovers the usual functor taking a manifold $X$ to the map $\tau_X: X \to \sB\sO(n)$. \end{example}

-\begin{defn} Recall that there is a version of the Grothendieck construction for $\infty$-categories -- for every presheaf on $\cC$, one can construct an $\infty$-category $E$ with a {\em right fibration} to $E \to \cC$.
-(We review this in Section~\ref{section.right-fibration}).
-Through this construction, we will identify the presheaf $\tau(X)$ with a right fibration $\Ent(X) \to \bsc$, and denote the right fibration by $\tau_X$:
+In the following definition of the enter-path $\oo$-category $\Ent(X)$, we use the {\it unstraightening construction}, a version of the Grothendieck construction for $\infty$-categories: for every presheaf $\cF\in \psh(\cC)$, one can construct an $\infty$-category $\cE$ with a {\em right fibration} $\cE \to \cC$.
+By construction, $\cE$ is the $\oo$-overcategory

-We call $\tau_X$ the \emph{tangent classifier (of $X$)}.
-We denote the fiber of $\tau_X$ over $U \in \bsc$ as $\Ent_U(X)$.
-We will also make use of the discrete version of this construction: